jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

 Pre-processing Events with p_callback()
 =======================================

-The p_callback() function is the pre-processing equivalent of pmap().
-There are a few differences.
-First, the p_callback() registers a function to use against a specific pfield for a specific instrument ebefore data is entered into the score.
-When score data is entered, any events that match the selector of p_callback(), the data is then transformed before being entered into the score.
+The p_callback() method is the pre-processing equivalent of pmap().
+The p_callback() registers a function to use with a specific pfield for a specific instrument, and manipulates data as it is entered into the score.

 As an example, two related set of p_callback()'s are created.
-The first tunes all the drum events up a perfect 5th by altering the pfield 6 column used to tuning an instrument.
-Since this changing the pitch affects the length of the sample played back, causing to bleed into the next drum sample in the loop, a second p_callback() modifies the duration by the inverse of the perfect 5th.
+The first tunes all the drum events up a perfect 5th by altering the pfield 6 column used for tuning the samples.
+Since changing the pitch also affects the length of the sample, which in turn can cause the more of the sample to bleed into the portion being played, a second p_callback() modifies the duration by the inverse of the perfect 5th.

 .. literalinclude:: ../../examples/tutorials/amen/amen_preprocess.csd
     :language: python
     :start-after: cue = score.cue
     :end-before:  score.write(

 Where these callbacks are placed matter.
-Typically speak, good practice involves placing the p_callback() functions before any events are placed in the score.
+Typically it is good practice to place p_callback() functions before any events are placed in the score.
 In this example, these are places just prior to score().

 .. literalinclude:: ../../examples/tutorials/amen/amen_preprocess.csd
     :language: python